 - Indicators of Success: The data collected to show evidence of a change as a result of the proposed activity.

-- Targets: A number or percentage of the Indicators of Success that defines your desired achievement.
+- Targets: This does not refer to your target population.
+It is/they are a number or percentage of the Indicators of Success that defines your desired achievement.

 - Methods for Measurement: How you will collect the data that shows evidence of change.